 Publish to Power BI from Microsoft Excel

-With Microsoft Excel 2016 and later, you can publish your Excel workbooks directly to your Power BI workspace, where you can create highly interactive reports and dashboards based on your workbook’s data.
+With Microsoft Excel 2016 and later, you can publish your Excel workbooks directly to your Power BI workspace.
+In Power BI, you can create highly interactive reports and dashboards based on your workbook data.
 You can then share your insights with others in your organization.

-When publishing a workbook to Power BI, there are few things to consider:
+When you publish a workbook to Power BI, there are few things to consider:

-- The account you use to sign in to Office, OneDrive for Business (if using workbooks saved there), and Power BI must be the same account.
+- You must use the same account to sign in to Office, OneDrive for work or school if your workbooks are saved there, and Power BI.

-- You cannot publish an empty workbook, or a workbook that doesn't have any Power BI supported content.
+- You can't publish an empty workbook, or a workbook that doesn't have any Power BI supported content.

-- You cannot publish encrypted or password protected workbooks, or workbooks with Information Protection Management.
+- You can't publish encrypted or password protected workbooks, or workbooks with Information Protection Management applied.

-- Publishing to Power BI requires modern authentication be enabled (default).
-If disabled, the Publish option is not available from the File menu.
+- Publishing to Power BI requires modern authentication to be enabled, the default.
+Otherwise, the Publish option isn't available from the File menu.

-- Publishing to Power BI from Excel Desktop is not supported for sovereign clouds.
+- Publishing to Power BI from Excel Desktop isn't supported for sovereign clouds.

 Publish your Excel workbook

-If you select Export, you can export table data and its data model into a Power BI dataset, which you can then use to create Power BI reports and dashboards.
+If you select Export, you can export table data and its data model into a Power BI dataset, and use the dataset to create Power BI reports and dashboards.

-Excel supports publishing of local Excel files.
-They do not need to be saved to OneDrive for Business or SharePoint Online.
+Excel supports publishing local Excel files.
+Files don't need to be saved to OneDrive for work or school or to SharePoint Online.

-You can only publish local files if you're using Excel 2016 (or later) with a Microsoft 365 subscription.
-Excel 2016 standalone installations can Publish to Power BI, but only when the workbook is saved to OneDrive for Business or SharePoint Online.
+You can publish local files only if you're using Excel 2016 or later with a Microsoft 365 subscription.
+Excel 2016 standalone installations can publish to Power BI, but only when the workbook is saved to OneDrive for work or school or to SharePoint Online.

-Once published, the workbook content you publish is imported into Power BI, separate from the local file.
-If you want to update the file in Power BI, you must publish the updated version again, or you can refresh the data by configuring a scheduled refresh, on the workbook, or on the dataset in Power BI.
+Once published, the workbook content you publish imports into Power BI, separate from the local file.
+If you want to update the file in Power BI, you must update the local file and publish the updated version again.
+Or, you can refresh the data by configuring scheduled refresh on the workbook or dataset in Power BI.

-When publishing from a standalone Excel installation, the workbook must be saved to OneDrive for Business.
-Select Save to Cloud and choose a location in OneDrive for Business.
+When you publish from a standalone Excel installation, you must save the workbook to OneDrive for work or school.
+Select Save to Cloud and choose a location in OneDrive for work or school.

-Once your workbook is saved to OneDrive for Business, when you select Publish, you have two options to get your workbook into Power BI, Upload or Export:
+Once you save your workbook to OneDrive for work or school, when you select Publish, you can use the Upload or Export options to get your workbook into Power BI.

 Upload your workbook to Power BI

-When you choose the Upload option, your workbook will appear in Power BI just like it would in Excel Online.
-But, unlike Excel Online, you’ll have some options that enable you to help you pin elements from your worksheets to dashboards.
+When you choose the Upload option, your workbook appears in Power BI just as it would in Excel Online.
+But unlike in Excel Online, you have options to let you pin elements from your worksheets to dashboards.

-You can't edit your workbook in Power BI.
-If you need to make some changes to the data, you can select Edit then choose to edit your workbook in Excel Online or open it in Excel on your computer.
-Any changes you make are saved to the workbook on OneDrive for Business.
+If you choose Upload, you can't edit your workbook in Power BI.
+If you need to change the data, you can select Edit, and then choose to edit your workbook in Excel Online or open it in Excel on your computer.
+Any changes you make are saved to the workbook on OneDrive for work or school.

-When you Upload, no dataset is created in Power BI.
-Your workbook will appear in Reports, in your workspace nav pane.
-Workbooks uploaded to Power BI have a special Excel icon, identifying them as Excel workbooks that have been uploaded.
+When you choose Upload, no dataset is created in Power BI.
+Your workbook appears in your workspace navigation pane under Reports.
+Workbooks uploaded to Power BI have an Excel icon that identifies them as uploaded Excel workbooks.

 Choose the Upload option if you only have data in worksheets, or you have PivotTables and Charts you want to see in Power BI.

-Using Upload from Publish to Power BI in Excel is a similar experience to Get Data > File > OneDrive for Business > Connect, Manage and View Excel in Power BI from Power BI in your browser.
+Using Upload from Publish to Power BI in Excel is a similar experience to using Upload > OneDrive for Business > Upload in Power BI, and then opening the file in Excel Online from Power BI in your browser.

 Export workbook data to Power BI

 When you choose the Export option, any supported data in tables and/or a data model are exported into a new dataset in Power BI.
 You can continue editing your workbook.
-When your changes are saved, they are synchronized with the dataset in Power BI, usually within about an hour.
-If you need more immediate updates, you can select Publish again from Excel, and your changes are exported immediately.
-Any visualizations in reports and dashboards are updated, too.
+When you save your changes, they synchronize with the dataset in Power BI, usually within about an hour.
+If you need more immediate updates, you can select Publish again from Excel to export your changes immediately.
+Any visualizations in reports and dashboards update too.

-Choose the Publish option if you’ve used the Get & Transform data or Power Pivot features to load data into a data model.
+Choose the Export option if you used the Get & Transform data or Power Pivot features to load data into a data model.

-Using Export is similar to using Get Data > File > OneDrive for Business > Export Excel data into Power BI from Power BI in your browser.
+Using Export is similar to using New > Upload a file > Excel > Import from Power BI in your browser.

-When you choose either option, Excel signs in to Power BI with your current account, then publishes your workbook to your Power BI workspace.
-You can monitor the status bar in Excel to see how the publish process is progressing.
+When you choose either Upload or Export, Excel signs in to Power BI with your current account and publishes your workbook to your Power BI workspace.
+You can monitor the status bar in Excel to see publishing progress.

-When complete, you can go to Power BI directly from Excel.
+When publishing is complete, you can go to Power BI directly from Excel.